Here Comes the Grump

 Here Comes the Grump is an American animated television series produced by DePatie–Freleng Enterprises and aired Saturday mornings on NBC from 1969 to 1970.
 It was later shown in reruns on Sci-Fi Channel's Cartoon Quest.

 Structured as a battle between good and evil, the show was played for comedy.
-The Grump, the purportedly-threatening villain of the piece, was voiced by extravagant prop comic Rip Taylor.
+The Grump, the purportedly-threatening villain of the peace, was voiced by extravagant prop comic Rip Taylor.

 History

 The main character was a small, grumpy wizard who put a spell of gloom on the kingdom of the Princess Dawn.
 The Princess and her friend Terry Dexter (a boy from the "real" world) searched for the Cave of the Whispering Orchids to find a magic crystal key to break the spell, while the Grump tried to stop them.
 In each episode the Grump flew a dragon named Dingo, chasing Terry and Princess Dawn.
 This led them to bizarre places with strange characters, such as the Blabbermouth of Echo Island, where the mountains were made of living Swiss cheese.

 The Princess had a pet named Bip — a vaguely doglike creature with tentacular legs, that sniffed clues like a hound dog, turned around by pulling in its tail and head and popping them back out at opposite ends, and communicated in the sounds of a soprano bugle.
 In most episodes, the Princess and her friends traveled in a flying car supported by a big balloon.

 A recurring gag was that at the last minute when the Grump was about to catch up with Princess Dawn, the Dragon would sneeze and burn the little wizard.

 The character of the Grump was based upon Yosemite Sam, also created by Friz Freleng.
 The Grump's Dragon was similar to Sam's in Knighty Knight Bugs, including the fiery nasal explosions upon its master.

-Because there was no series finale, Terry and Princess Dawn never made it to the Cave of the Whispering Orchids, and therefore the crystal key was never found.